 1. When in doubt, link it out!

-If possible, provide a link to the resource rather than include a copy of the resource in your open online classroom or setting.
+If possible, provide a link to the resource rather than include a copy of the resource in your open online setting.
 That way, you don’t have to worry about copyright concerns, because you aren’t reproducing the content.

 2. Find content in the public domain